Signed in as:

-With the recent announcement of Jeff Pribble as the new Tracy High varsity football coach, I took a few minutes to interview him and delve into his background and seek what drives him as a coach.
+With the announcement of Jeff Pribble as the new Tracy High varsity football coach (2021 season), I took a few minutes to interview him and delve into his background and seek what drives him as a coach.

 1) What is your coaching background and how did you come to Tracy some 18 years ago?